Wandjuk Marika: Art

+Other work

 As he had been taught English at the mission school, he used his skills to assist anthropologists such as Charles Mountford and Ronald and Catherine Berndt to understand Yolngu culture.
 He also used the skills of English to help translate the Bible into the Gumatj language.
-Furthermore, it allowed him to help with the creation of the Yirrkala Bark Petition in 1963.
+It also allowed him to help with the creation of the Yirrkala Bark Petitions in 1963.

 Once he became an established artist, Marika was recognised as a member of the Aboriginal Arts Advisory Committee of the Australian Council for the Arts between the years 1970 and 1973.
 Immediately following that period, he co-founded the Aboriginal Arts Board in 1973, and became chairman in 1976, a post he held until 1979.
 Marika also had a directorial role at Aboriginal Arts and Crafts Pty Ltd, as well as belonging to the Australian Institute of Aboriginal Studies' advisory committee.

+In 1971, Marika organised a special ceremony to honour his father, who had been a co-creator and signatory of the Yirrkala bark petitions, and Ian Dunlop created a film of the ceremony, filmed by Dean Semler, called In Memory of Mawalan, which was released in 1983.
+Marika advised the filmmakers of the significance of the story as they were filming.
+The background to the film is the story of the Djang’kawu sisters, a Rirratjingu clan creation story that laid out the law for the people, which was ignored when the government gave permission for a bauxite mining company to start developing operations in east Arnhem Land.
+The battle for land rights by the people of Yirrkala mission led to the Yirrkala bark petitions in 1963 and then the Gove Land Rights Case in 1971, which ruled against them.

 As an actor, Marika appeared in the films Where the Green Ants Dream (1984) and Initiation (1987).
 He also appeared in the television miniseries Women of the Sun.
-He was both actor and composer in Where the Green Ants Dream.
+He was both actor and composer in the 1984 German film Where the Green Ants Dream.

 He was the author of The Aboriginal Children's History of Australia.
 Marika also wrote an autobiography with co-author Jennifer Isaacs entitled Wandjuk Marika: Life Story (1995).
 In this book, he intentionally did not include sacred information that could not be known by children, women, and balanda, understanding that this book was for a public audience and it was his responsibility to protect that sacred knowledge.
 Marika died in 1987, prior to the book being published, and Isaacs waited the appropriate amount of time (as determined by his community) to publish his work in 1995.